chromebrew/chromebrew/README.md

 Where available commands are:

   * build [build a package from source and store the archive and checksum in the current working directory]
+  * binstall [build and install a package from source and store the archive and checksum in the current working directory]
   * download [download a package to `CREW_BREW_DIR` (`/usr/local/tmp/crew` by default), but don't install it]
   * help [get information about command usage]
   * install [install a package along with its dependencies after prompting for confirmation]